wdrap/proxima-js/README.md

     log_after_x_iterations: 0,  // Outputs the error after x iterations, 0 means no output
 }
 ```
+### Export/import the neural network state
+After the neural network has completed training you can use `export()` to get the neural network state in json format
+and `import()` to load the neural network state back in.
+This is convenient, so you don't have to train the network
+every time or even perform training on another machine.

 # What's behind Proxima
 ## Activation functions